mnbf9rca/useful-links/README.md

 - [profile picture maker](https://pfpmaker.com/)
 - [This X does not exist](https://thisxdoesnotexist.com) a directory of GANs for generating pictures of things eg photos people
+- [How Web Works](https://github.com/vasanthk/how-web-works) the anatomy of a web request
+- [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) roadmaps to becoming a developer on various platforms

 # repos and libraries